mockito/shipkit/docs/features/shipping-javadoc.md

 #### Intro

 Gradle build generate Jar with Javadoc by default.
-Shipkit allows you to publish your Javadoc in GitHub repository.
+Shipkit allows you to push your unpacked Javadoc in HTML format to the GitHub repository/brach.
-In connection with [GitHub Pages](https://pages.github.com/) your documentation can be visible for your users right after each release.
+So that [GitHub Pages](https://pages.github.com/) can show browsable, readable HTML Javadocs for your users right after each release.

 #### Nitty gritty